Membercat-Studios/Streamlabs-Integration/README.md

       - "{amount}>50"
       - "{amount}<100"
       - "{currency}=USD"
     messages: # Messages that will be sent when the action triggers.
-USE A § FOR COLOR CODES NOT A &!
+USE § FOR COLOR CODES, NOT &!
       - "[message]§l§6{user} §r§9donated {amount_formatted}!"
       - "[title]§cNew Donation!"
       - "[subtitle]§a{user} §9donated {amount_formatted}!"
     commands: # Commands that will be executed when the action triggers. for "Text" use \"Text\"
-      - "give @a diamond {amount}"
+      - "give {player} diamond {amount}"
-      - "effect give @a regeneration {amount} 1"
+      - "effect give {player} regeneration {amount} 1"
       - "[{amount}/10]execute at {player} run summon zombie ~ ~ ~ {CustomName:'[{\"text\":\"{user}\"}]'}" # [{amount}/10] will be replaced with the amount divided by 10
 ```